CoolBeansProgramming/CoolBeansProgramming/README.md

 - 👋 Hi, I’m @CoolBeansProgramming
-- 👀 I’m interested in data science and science fiction
+- 👀 I’m interested in data science, science fiction, and horror
-- 🌱 What I'm watching: Nothing Currently
+- 🌱 What I'm watching: The Haunting of Hill House
-- 💞️ What I'm reading: Hyperion by Dan Simmons
+- 💞️ What I'm reading: Twenty Thousand Leagues Under the Sea

 <!---
 CoolBeansProgramming/CoolBeansProgramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.